farmda31/KU_SQL_EmployeeTracker/README.md

 ## FAQs
 - Can I delete an existing option via the command line application?
 No.  Delete functionality is not currently available.
 - Is it possible to add new columns to the existing tables?
 Yes.
 The schema2.SQL file contains the table information.
-Any updates would need to be performed there and this file would need to be reran via PostgreSQL.
+Any updates would need to be performed there, and this file would need to be rerun via PostgreSQL.